Mars-tin/pixrefer/README.md

 ## Quickstart
-**This task requires a GUI, so it is recommended that you run it on a Mac.
+**These tasks require a GUI, so it is recommended that you run it on a Mac / Windows.
 ### Clone git repo
 ```bash
 git clone https://github.com/Mars-tin/pixrefer.git